 alter the volume of the enclosure (without internal parts) by more than 0.5%;

-reduce the length of any flamepath whether plain or threaded; or
+reduce the length of any flamepath whether plain or threaded;

+change the surface roughness of machined flame path surfaces, that is, as. compared to undamaged flamepath surfaces; or

-result in any deviation to the requirements of the relevant Standards, i.e. the Standard the item was certified to.
+result in any deviation to the requirements of the relevant Standards, that is, the Standard the item was certified to.

 Where the Service Facility has doubt or questions the validity of documentation or the integrity of the enclosure, the over-pressure test of Clause 5.2 should be considered.